 Experts working at Aegis Softtech would like to share their knowledge about Garbage Collection (GC) with Java Developers and community across the world.
 The article focuses on the basics of GC in Java.
 Garbage Collection (GC) is one of the most talked-about features of Java, in this article, we will explore the features and usage in detail.

-Your JVM (Java Virtual Machine) handles memory for your projects and it seems highly achievable with convenience, but this is not tuned by default.
+Your JVM (Java Virtual Machine) handles memory for your projects, and it seems highly achievable with convenience, but this is not tuned by default.
 You need to understand some basic theory parts of the Garbage Collection to tune the collector more easily.
-The main concern is for efficiency of collector, i.e. how much time the program will take for program code execution instead of collecting garbage.
+The main concern is the efficiency of collectors, i.e., how much time the program will take for program code execution instead of collecting garbage.
 Another point to note down is how long the application will remain on the pause mode.

-It is a process of looking at heap memory, recognizing the in-use and eliminating the unused objects.
-Here, in-use object refers to some part of your program that still maintains a pointer to that object.
+Garbage Collection (GC) is a process of looking at a high volume of memory, recognizing the in-use, and eliminating the unused objects.
+Here, an in-use object refers to some part of your program that still maintains a pointer to that object.
 Hence, the memory spaced by unused objects can be reclaimed.

-The programming language like C uses manual process to allocate or deallocate the memory, whereas in Java, Garbage Collector will automatically handles the deallocating memory process.
+The programming language like C, uses a manual process to allocate or de-allocate the memory, whereas, in Java, Garbage Collector automatically handles the de-allocating memory process.

 - 1. Marking

 Here, this term is used to indicate that every thread of your program (or mutator in GC speak) is paused or stopped until the operation gets completed.
 Garbage Collection is used to ‘Stop the World’ events.